openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 In detail, the array is processed by the Wallet from left to right as follows:

- 1. Select the root element of the credential, i.e., the top-level JSON object.
+ 1. Select the root element of the Credential, i.e., the top-level JSON object.
  2. Process the query components from left to right:
     1. If the query component is a string, select the element in the respective key in the currently selected element(s).
 If any of the currently